cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 # The Broadcast
 The broadcast started with a very very slow animated video of various interior bits and parts of the Cybertruck.
 It's taking forever with only a background beat, no audible message at this point.

+There are 84k viewers as of 2:03pm central time.